LineageOS/lineage_wiki/_includes/templates/device_build.md

 ```

 The Lineage manifests include a sensible default configuration for repo, which we strongly suggest you use (i.e. don't add any options to sync).
-For reference, our default values are -j 4 and -c.
-The -j 4 part means that there will be four simultaneous threads/connections.
+For reference, our default values are `-j 4` and `-c`.
+The `-j 4` part means that there will be four simultaneous threads/connections.
 If you experience
-problems syncing, you can lower this to -j 3 or -j 2. -c will ask repo to pull in only the current branch, instead of the entire CM history.
+problems syncing, you can lower this to `-j 3` or `-j 2`.
+On other hand, `-c` will ask repo to pull in only the current branch, instead of the entire Lineage history.

 {% include note.html content="This may take a while, depending on your internet speed.
 Go and have a beer/coffee/tea/nap in the meantime!" %}

 {% include tip.html content="The repo sync command is used to update the latest source code from LineageOS and Google.
-Remember it, as you can
+Remember it, as you may want to
 do it every few days to keep your code base fresh and up-to-date." %}

 ### Prepare the device-specific code